google/closure-templates/documentation/reference/expressions.md

 ### Indexed access operators `[]` `?[]` {#indexing-operators}

-Indexed access operators, used for accessing elements of `maps` and `lists`.
+Indexed access operators, used for accessing elements of `lists`.
+Using indexed access for `maps` is deprecated.

 The question-bracket operator is for null safe access.
 If the value of the preceding operand is `null` then the access will return `null` rather than